woossi0/suite/docs/usermanual/source/installation/linux/centos/geoserver.rst

 Installing GeoServer on CentOS and Red Hat
 ==========================================

-The easiest way to install and set up GeoServer is by :ref:`installing the full OpenGeo Suite <installation.linux.centos.suite>`.
-The OpenGeo Suite comes complete with GeoServer as well as a full geospatial software stack, including utilities, data, and documentation.
-That said, OpenGeo also provides individual packages for installing the components separately.
+The easiest way to install and set up GeoServer is by :ref:`installing OpenGeo Suite <installation.linux.centos.suite>`.
+OpenGeo Suite comes complete with GeoServer as well as a full geospatial software stack, including utilities, data, and documentation.
+That said, there are also individual packages for installing the components separately.

 This page will describe how to install GeoServer on CentOS 5-6.